image description

 • If I have the mutations do I have the disorder?.
 Many people say "No, not necessarily" in answer to this question, but it is more correct to say you have it but you may not suffer the symptoms in normal lifetime.
 The most common mutation causing Iron Overload disorder is the homozygous C282Y mutations (ie having 2xC282Y).
 If you have this pair of gene mutations you will have lower hepcidin production than people without it.
 However, the effect of the lower hepcidin differs between individuals and other genes controlling the absorption and transport of the iron to the organs also have an effect and these modifiers can make a massive difference to how old you are when the iron has built up enough to cause damage.
 Also lifestyle (what you eat and whether you are menstruating and/or a blood donor) also make massive differences.

 • How do you calculate the analysis results.
-A DNA file from the current suppliers will typically contain about 600-700K DNA SNPs details.
+A DNA file from the current suppliers will typically contain about 600-700K DNA SNPs details and from Nebula there are 3.5B DNA SNPs.
 We are currently looking at just 960 of these which pertain to Hemochromotosis Types 1-5 plus other inflammatory genetic diseases and the production of proteins which control the absorbtion and transport of iron in its various formats.
 We then tell you which Hemochromatosis related SNPs you have and give you the SNPedia relevant text associated with those SNPs.
 We are not a diagnosis site, we do provide some description of the mutations you have based round increased or decreased risk or comparison with the average person who has submitted data.
 We may well increase the number of SNPs we look at as we learn more from this research.
 Experimentally we do calculate the "age at symptoms" using only the DNA data - this is NOT accurate but is an indication of your risks.
 We do find currently that for many people it will only be a few years out and for a small number it can be as much as 30 years out.
 We believe the 30 years out group is due to a missing ingredient which could be lifestyle or another disease we have yet to consider.
 Note also there can be many more mutations of a gene than we analyse because if a mutation has no reported effect we do not include it in the analysis - it is important to point this out as it seems some analysis sites do include every known mutation in which case we find some people get concerned about a mutation which has no effect.

 • Which DNA supplier has the highest accuracy.
-Accuracy is actually the wrong word but "coverage" is a better measure.
+For the non-whole genome suppliers, accuracy is actually the wrong word but "coverage" is a better measure.
 All the current DNA suppliers cover slightly different SNPs and we've done the following analysis specifically for Hemochromatosis (HH) mutations, associated iron metabolism genes and associated inflammation mutations.
 The important HH Type 1 mutations are C282Y, H63D and S65C - these are the gatekeepers to the Hepcidin Defiency which causes HH Type1.
 If you have one or more of these mutations then you load iron according to which one(s) and then other iron metabolism mutations.
 We are now looking at 960 mutations in total and the results are shown in the table below where we measure them by disease type.
 One thing we have notice is that data from FTDNA and Ancestry in 2017 and before did not cover the Hemochromatosis mutations at all.
 It appears during 2018 (still to find exact dates) both started to include all 3 Type 1 mutations whereas 23andMe only had and continues to have 2 of the mutations

 image description